shre-db/linked-squad/README.md

 - **Career Guide**: Personalized career advice and strategic guidance

 ### **Technical Stack**
-- **Backend**: Python 3.10+ with LangChain & LangGraph
+- **Backend**: Python 3.12+ with LangChain & LangGraph
 - **AI Model**: Google Gemini 1.5 Flash for natural language processing
+- **Frontend**: Streamlit web application with modern UI
 - **State Management**: Pydantic models with type safety
 - **Memory**: LangGraph checkpointing for conversation persistence
-- **Interface**: Terminal-based chat interface (Streamlit-ready)
 - **Containerization**: Docker with conda environment

 ## Quick Start

 ### Important Note:
-**When interacting with the bot through the terminal, ensure inputs are provided in a single line without line breaks.
-The bot is designed to handle single-line inputs effectively.**
+**The application now runs as a modern web interface using Streamlit.
+The terminal interface has been deprecated but is still available for legacy use.**

 ### Prerequisites
-- Python 3.10+
+- Python 3.12+
 - Google AI API key (for Gemini)
 - Docker (optional)